xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT1013"/>MT1013 Dependency tracking error: no files to compare.
 Please file a bug report at http://bugzilla.xamarin.com with a test case.

 This indicates a bug in Xamarin.iOS.
-Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with a test caes.
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with a test caes.

 ### <a name="MT1014"/>MT1014 Failed to re-use cached version of '*': *.